redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 #### View plan templates

-To view the Heat templates used for the Overcloud plan, run the following:
+To view the Heat templates used for the Overcloud deployment, run the following:

 ` [stack@localhost ~]$ tuskar plan-templates -O output-dir `<plan uuid>
        Following templates has been written: